GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">Can we support bring your own devices and authenticators?</h4>
     <p class="usa-alert__text">
       It is an agency risk decision to support BYOD or Bring Your Own Authenticators (BYOA).
-A BYOA is a user's authenticator that they've personally purchased and controlled.
+A BYOA is a user's authenticator that they've personally purchased.
 Supporting BYOA is an everyday use case for applications that leverage an external access tool such as Max.gov or Login.gov rather than for an agency enterprise SSO tool.
 However, some agencies are exploring the benefits and risks of allowing employees to use personal authenticators.
 Consider data sensitivity when supporting BYOD and BYOA data access.
 One unique feature of FIDO2 is limiting the types of FIDO authenticators registered with an account.
 For example, an agency can limit to a specific vendor and batch of security keys (such as only FIPS-certified).
     </p>
   </div>
 </div>